xueyu-coco/assignment03-2025/Let's dance together!/README.md

 ## 🤝 Contributing & Support

 ### Contributing
-We welcome contributions to improve the Music Dance Visualizer!
+We welcome contributions to improve "Let's dance together!"!
 You can:
 - Report bugs and suggest new features
 - Submit improvements for dance styles and visual effects
 - Enhance voice control capabilities